Find Affordable College Courses

 Philadelphia, PA

-University of Pennsylvania came in at #7 in this year’s edition of the Best Architectural Sciences Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.
+University of Pennsylvania ranked #7 on this year’s Best Architectural Sciences Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

-Read full report on Architectural Sciences & Technology at University of Pennsylvania
+Full Architectural Sciences & Technology at University of Pennsylvania Report

 #8